swo/16s-book/manuscript/sec03.md

   in the middle positions is hopefully greater than the quality of either of the two reads that produced it.
 There's no such thing as "merging" for single-end sequencing.
-- *Demultiplexing* (or "splitting").
-The man-made barcode sequences are replaced by the names of the samples the sequences came from.

 [^4]: Annoyingly, it's my experience that the first reads in the raw data are